REGULATIONS FOR THE “VUČKO TRAIL” RACE

 Cancellation of a registration in the case of injury

-Any request for postponement must be provided to the organizers before race starts.
-Request for postponement must be accompanied with a complete medical report (detailed medical report and x-ray results confirming the diagnosis) by July 7th at the latest.
+Request for postponement must be provided to the organizers before race starts.
+Request for postponement must be accompanied with a complete medical report (detailed medical report and x-ray results confirming the diagnosis).
 Any incomplete report will be rejected, as well as subsequent cancellation request.

 7. EQUIPMENT REQUIREMENTS